 Dr. Holly Wade, Cabrillo Unified School District, California

 Dr. Wade has over 25 year experience in the area of education and has considerable expertise in self-advocacy, community inclusion, equity and sexuality for individuals with significant disabilities.
 In a variety of student service roles, Dr. Wade has taught for many years in public school settings and at the University level.
 In recent years, Dr. Wade has served in School District Senior Management roles and created equitable programs and services for all students, both in school settings and in the community.
 Dr. Wade has a Doctoral Degree in Education, Disability Studies and Teacher Education from University of California, Berkeley.

 Belonging to Learn, All Welcome ALL Ways

-	Belonging to Learn: How can school communities build a philosophy of inclusion and more importantly day to day practices that communicate in many ways, ALL Welcome ALL Ways.
-This talk will explore how a School District can move from a traditional practices for supporting students with disabilities to a District wide inclusive school model.
+Belonging to Learn: How can school communities build a philosophy of inclusion, and more importantly, day to day practices that communicate in many ways, ALL Welcome ALL Ways.
+This talk will explore how a School District can move from traditional practices for supporting students with disabilities to a District-wide inclusive school model.
 The talk will highlight evidenced-based practices of moving from the least restrictive environment while maintaining high quality best practice instruction for all.
 Learn how to begin a systemic approach to shift to an inclusive model through a five-year implementation plan— building welcoming and inviting classrooms for all.